neondatabase/website/content/docs/guides/entity-migrations.md

 ### Initialize a new project

 1. Log in to the Neon Console and navigate to the [Projects](https://console.neon.tech/app/projects) section.
-2. Select a project or click the `New Project` button to create a new one.
+2. Select a project or click the **New Project** button to create a new one.

 ### Retrieve your Neon database connection string

-Navigate to the **Connection Details** section in your project dashboard to find your database connection URI.
+On the Neon project dashboard, navigate to the **Connection Details** section in your project dashboard to find your database connection URI.
 It should be in the format below:

 ```
 postgres://username:password@hostname/dbname?sslmode=require
 ```

-The Postgres client library we are using in this guide requires the connection string to be in the following format:
+The Postgres client library we use in this guide requires the connection string to be in the following format:

 ```
 Host=hostname;Port=5432;Database=dbname;Username=username;Password=password;SSLMode=Require